 BIBL3110.
 Old Testament Interpretation (3)

 BIBL3120.
 New Testament Interpretation (2)

 BIBL4410.
 History of Ancient Israel (2); or

 BIBL4420.
 Hebrew Prophets (2)

 BIBL4250.
 Parables of Jesus (2); or

 BIBL4310.
 Luke and Acts (2); or

 BIBL4330.
-Pauline Epistles (2)
+Pauline Epistles (2); or

+4000-level course in Greek exegesis (2)

 CHED1810.
-Introduction to Christian Education (3)
+Introduction to Christian Discipleship (3)

 GREK2110.
-Elementary New Testament Greek (3); or,
+Elementary New Testament Greek (3); or

 HEBR2110.
 Biblical Hebrew I (3)

 CHIS2410.
 History and Manual, Church of the Nazarene (2)

 (Non-Nazarene students may select an alternate course with advisor's approval)

 CHIS3610.
 History of the Christian Tradition I (3)

+'''

 CHIS3620.
 History of the Christian Tradition II (3)

 PHIL3010.
-History of Ancient and Medieval Philosophy (3); or,
+History of Ancient and Medieval Philosophy (3); or

-PHIL3020.
-History of Modern Philosophy (3)
+PHIL4520.
+Philosophy of Religion (3)

-PHIL3060.
-Critical Reasoning (2)
+PHIL3080.
+Critical Reasoning (3)

-PRTH1250.
-Christian Ministry Retreat (1)

 PRTH1710.
 Introduction to Christian Ministry (1)

 PRTH2400.
 Introduction to Christian Missions (3)

 PRTH2960.
 Field Experience in Christian Ministry (1)

-PRTH3100.
-Pastoral Theology (2)

 PRTH3210.
-Spiritual Formation and Christian Discipleship (2)
+Spiritual Formation (2)

 PRTH3220.
 Worship Theory and Development (2)

 PRTH3710.
-Preaching (2)
+Preaching (3)

 PRTH4710.
 Missional Growth and Health (2)

 PRTH4820.
 Pastoral Leadership (3)

 THEO4240.
 Theology of Holiness (2)

+THEO4530.
+Christian Theology II (3)

 THEO4540.
 Christian Theology II (3)

+'''

 Ministerial Standing (Senior year)

-Minor, Bible

-Administrator: Wendell Bowes

-Requirements: 15 credits

-13 upper-level credits in biblical literature (BIBL)

-REST4400.
-Ancient Near East History and Culture (2); or,

-REST4600.
-Noncanonical Writings and new Testament Interpretation (2)

-In addition, all biblical literature courses required for general education and the student's major must be completed.

-Minor, Biblical Languages

-Administrator: George Lyons
+Bachelor of Arts, Intercultural Ministry (Missions)

+Objective: The major prepares students to minister in a global cross-cultural setting.
+It provides a wide range of foundational knowledge and skills with specific focus in a mission world view.
+The School will help students work through the appropriate steps leading to appointment as missionaries by the Church of the Nazarene or other mission agencies.
+The major does not meet ordination requirements in the Church of the Nazarene.
+However, students can fulfill ordination requirements by also taking the Christian Ministry minor.
+Seminary is recommended for further preparation.

+Graduates of the Intercultural Ministry (Missions) major with a departmental minor and ministerial standing will demonstrate the following departmental core outcomes:

+- Content: Graduates will have knowledge of the content and interpretation of the Old and New Testaments, the theology of the Christian faith, the doctrine of holiness, the history and mission of the church, and the history and polity of the Church of the Nazarene (or other denomination, as appropriate).

+- 2. Competency: Graduates will possess abilities in oral and written communication, analytical thinking, management and leadership, finance and church administration, preaching, pastoral care and counseling, worship leadership, evangelism, and Christian education.

+- Character: Graduates will have knowledge of Christian ethics, spiritual formation, human development, and marriage and family life; and they will demonstrate personal growth in their own character and spirituality.

+- 4. Context: Graduates will have specialized knowledge of the intercultural environment in which they minister and be able to relate the mission of the church to that context.

-Requirements: 19 credits
+Requirements: 51 credits

-GREK2110.
-Elementary New Testament Greek (3)

-GREK2120.
-Elementary New Testament Greek (3)

-GREK3010.
-Intermediate New Testament Greek (3)

-GREK3520.
-New Testament Greek Exegesis (2) (4 credits required)

-HEBR2110.
-Biblical Hebrew I (3)
+Foundational Courses: These courses from the general offerings are required as foundational to the major:

-HEBR2120.
-Biblical Hebrew II (3)
+BIBL1100.
+Introduction to Biblical Studies (3)

-Recommended:
+COMM1210.
+Introduction to Public Speaking (2)

+COMM2030.
+Interpersonal Communication (3)

+ECON2420.
+Macro-Economics (3)

+HUMN1010.
+Cornerstone (3)

+PHIL2020.
+Ethics (3)

+PSYC1550.
+Introduction to Psychology (3)

+THEO2100.
+Introduction to Christian Theology (3)

+THEO4530.
+Christian Theology I (3)

+Core Courses:

 BIBL3110.
 Old Testament Interpretation (3)

 BIBL3120.
 New Testament Interpretation (2)

-Minor, Children's Ministries

-Administrator: Mike Kipp

-This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of

-the Nazarene.
+One of the following: